Student Accounts FAQs

 How Do I Pay My Balance?

-1) By mail with a check, money order, or credit card.
+1) By mail with a check or money order.

 2) By using Self-Service.